Lightnicus/omnipay-swipehq/README.md

 ## Issues

-The current version of this library takes the user to the offsite to process the credit card but has trouble with the Authorise Complete stage, where a verify transaction API is sent.
-It returns a 404 Error.
-Unforetunately, there is no access here to the initial identifier (which might help?).
+1) The current version of this library takes the user offsite to process a credit card but has trouble with the following Authorise Complete stage, when a verify transaction API is sent.
+Presently, it returns a 404 Error.
+Unforetunately, there is no access here to the initial identifier or transaction id (which might help?).
+Next, will implement the Live Payment Notification feature and test this on a staging site.
+The verify transaction API call can be made following receipt of a Live Payment Notification.

-Tests are copied from another library
+2) The tests have been copied from another driver library.

 Pull request welcome!